mike-moores/react-to-web-api/README.md

    - Create the database function to add a new widget.
 Call this function in your route and test it works in Postman.
    - Create an `addWidget` function in `api.js` that will make a POST request to the API route you just built.
    - Create a new `AddWidget` component containing a form.
 Import the `addWidget` function from `api.js` and hook it up to your form's submit handler.
    - Once your widget has been added, have your widget list refresh so the new widget is visible.
-Perhaps this involves reusing the `getWidgets` API function...
+Perhaps this could involve reusing the `getWidgets` API function, or thinking about the data you return from your POST route...
    - Create an `Add Widget` button in `App` to conditionally render your add form.

 - Add the ability to delete a widget (HTTP DELETE)